frida/frida-website/_i18n/en/_posts/2019-12-18-frida-12-8-released.markdown

 - We've finally eliminated a long-standing memory leak on Linux-based OSes, affecting restricted processes such as *zygote* and *system_server* on newer versions of Android.
 This was a bug in our logic that garbage-collects thread-local data shortly after a given thread has exited.
-However, the mechanism that determines that the thread has indeed exited would fail and never consider the threads gone.
+The mechanism that determines that the thread has indeed finished exiting would fail and never consider the thread gone.
 This would result in more and more garbage accumulating, with a longer and longer collection of garbage to iterate over.
   So not only would we be spending increasingly more time on futile GC attempts, we would also be eating CPU retrying a GC every 50 ms.